Testamentary Trusts Lawyer

 Setting up a testamentary trust in Florida involves several key steps:

-1. Contact an Experienced Estate Planning Attorney
+1. Contact an Estate Planning Attorney

-Seek legal advice from an experienced estate planning lawyer who can lead you through the process and ensure the trust is legally sound.
+Seek legal advice from an estate planning lawyer who can lead you through the process and ensure the trust is legally sound.

 2. Create a Will